Calm seas, Libya's lawless state open door for migrant flows

 "Most of our patrol vessels do not work at the moment," Tripoli naval officer Qassem said.
 "So we can not patrol in the western region of Tripoli where most of the boats of illegal migrants set off."

-(Additional reporting by Antonella Cinelli in Rome and Stephanie Ulmer-Nebehay in Geneva; writing by Patrick Markey; editing by Ralph Boulton)
+Additional reporting by Antonella Cinelli and Crispian Balmer in Rome, Stephanie Ulmer-Nebehay in Geneva and Andrea Shalal in Berlin; writing by Patrick Markey; editing by Ralph Boulton